IBM alignment models: Word alignment

 tomorrow -> 明日This in general happens due to the different grammar and conventions of speech in different languages.
 English sentences require a subject, and when there is no subject available, it uses a dummy pronoun it.
 Japanese verbs do not have different forms for future and present tense, and the future tense is implied by the noun 明日 (tomorrow).
 Conversely, the topic-marker は and the grammar word だ (roughly "to be") do not correspond to any word in the English sentence.

 So, we can write the alignment as 1-> 0; 2 -> 0; 3 -> 3; 4 -> 4; 5 -> 1where 0 means that there is no corresponding alignment.

 Thus, we see that the alignment function is in general a function of type $\{1, ., ..., l_e\} \to \{0, 1, ., ..., l_f\}$.

-Future models will allow one English world to be aligned with multiple foreign words.
+Future models will allow one English word to be aligned with multiple foreign words.

 Statistical model

 Given the above definition of alignment, we can define the statistical model used by Model 1: